mtford90/siesta/index.md

 The main idea behind Siesta is that models should have a **single source of truth** - that is - only one local object should ever represent a remote resource.

-You can think of it as an ORM, except that rather than mapping rows to and from a relational database onto objects in memory we are mapping JSON data representing remote resources.
+You can think of Siesta as an ORM, except that rather than mapping rows from a relational database onto objects in memory and vice versa, we are mapping to and from JSON data, replacing the SQL queries with HTTP requests.

-Siesta provides a declarative API through which we describe the web services that we are going to interact with.
+Siesta provides a declarative API through which we describe the web services that we'd like to interact with.
-When data is received from these web services, each object is mapped onto its corresponding local representation including any nested related objects.
+When data is received from these web services, each object is mapped onto its corresponding local representation *including* any nested related objects.

-Siesta then presents powerful ways in which to query and store (thanks to PouchDB) local objects in a browser-agnostic fashion, reducing the number of HTTP requests that need to be sent.
+Siesta then presents powerful ways in which to query  and store local objects (thanks to <a href="http://pouchdb.com/">PouchDB</a>) in a browser-agnostic fashion, reducing the number of requests we need to make against each web service.

 ###The Problem

-As ever, the best way to explain is by example.
+As ever, this problem is best explained through an example.

 Let's say we're interacting with a web service describing vehicles and their owners.
-We fire off a request to obtain Mike's user details.
+We fire off a request to obtain Mike's user details:

 ```javascript
 // GET /users/Mike/